cdlm/website-nanoc/content/index.markdown

 %>

 ###### Software evolves!
-Therefore, be warned that these pages are never complete, but be assured that they are under constant refactoring and evolution… for some definition of *constant*.
+Therefore, these pages are never complete, and always under constant refactoring and evolution… for some definition of *constant*.
 {: .banner}